New Perspective on Paul: Criticism

-In 2015 John M.G.
-Barclay published Paul and the Gift which re-frames Paul's theology of grace and, in doing so, provides a nuanced critique of the New Perspective.
-The book has been praised for keeping grace at the center of Paul's theology (pace the New Perspective) while illuminating how grace, understood in light of ancient theories of gift, demands reciprocity and thus the formation of new communities based not on ethnicity but the unqualified Christ-gift (much like the New Perspective).
+The most outspoken critics of the "New Perspective on Paul" include Douglas Moo, Tom Schreiner, Wayne Grudem, Robert J Cara, John Piper, Sinclair Ferguson, C. W. Powell, Tom Holland, and Ligon Duncan.
+In 2015, John M.G.
+Barclay published Paul and the Gift which re-frames Paul's theology of grace and, in doing so, provides a nuanced critique of the "New Perspective".
+The book has been praised for keeping grace at the center of Paul's theology while illuminating how grace, understood in light of ancient theories of gift, demands reciprocity and thus the formation of new communities based not on ethnicity but the unqualified Christ-gift (much like the "New Perspective").